-On January 20, 2016, Petitioner filed an unopposed Motion for Decision (ECF No. 12).
-In it, Petitioner states that she is unlikely to succeed in meeting her burden of proof, particularly due to the additional investigation conducted.
-Id. at 1-2.
+Instead, on February 26, 2016, Petitioner filed an unopposed Motion to Dismiss.
+Mot. to Dismiss (ECF No. 43).
+In it, Petitioner states that she is unlikely to succeed in meeting her burden of proof after an investigation of the facts and science.
+Id. at 1.
 Petitioner also stated her understanding that the requested decision will end all of her rights in the Vaccine Program.
-Id. at 2.
-Ms. Smith intends to pursue civil action in the future, but in an effort to not waste judicial resources, requests dismissal of her current claim.
 Id.
+Ms. Somelofski intends to protect her rights to file a civil action in the future, but in an effort to not waste judicial resources, requests dismissal of his current claim.
+Id. at 1-2.
 Respondent does not object.